SGD with Coordinate Sampling: Theory and Practice: Additional Results

 Using an unbiased gradient estimate $v_t$, \textit{i.e.} $\expec_t[v_t]=\nabla f(\theta_t)$, we can write

 The term in the expectation is bounded using Lemma \ref{lemma:regret} with $v_t = D_t^{-1} D(\zeta_{t+1})g_t$ as

 Take the expectation on both side to control the regret as

-The term in expectation should be minimized with respect to the probability weights $d_{t}^{(k)}$.
+\end{proof} The term in expectation should be minimized with respect to the probability weights $d_{t}^{(k)}$.
 Intuitively, in order to maintain the overall sum as small as possible, the large gradient coordinates should be sampled more often, \textit{i.e.} we would like to have $d_{t}^{(k)}$ large whenever $|\partial_k f(\theta_t)|^2$ is large.
+This is in line with the framework of coordinate smoothness discussed in Remark \ref{rem:coord_smooth} and the work of \citet{allen2016even}.

 (Uniform Coordinate Sampling) For all $k \in \llbracket 1,p \rrbracket$, we have $d_{t}^{(k)} = 1/p$ so that

 (MUSKETEER) For all $k \in \llbracket 1,p \rrbracket$, we have $d_{t}^{(k)} = (1-\lambda_{t-1})\varphi(G_{t-1})^{(k)} + \lambda_{t-1}/p$ so that